GarcianoNilo/20241_T145_DocumentRequestSystem/README.md

 This system aims to make it easier for departments and faculties as well as the QAO to request, monitor, and manage official papers.

 # Group Member:
-Culibar, James Cyrel M.
+Culibar, James Cyrel M. \n
-Garciano, Nilo Jr. G.
+Garciano, Nilo Jr. G. \n
-Maternal, Daisy Joy
+Maternal, Daisy Joy \n
-Raterta, Noel
+Raterta, Noel \n
 Yosores, Joshua James G.